Davidshah/Search-Pacman/README.md

-# Exploring search functions with PacMan
+# Exploring Search Functions with PacMan

 Repository exploring BFS, DFS, UCS, and A* search in the context of the game PacMan.